 This cake masterpiece, decorated in the Lambeth method, was created with a little help from a star tip.
 Applying buttercream with varying pressure while lifting and lowering the piping tip results in the pretty scallops on the top of the cake; the rosettes along the top edge of the cake, and the border on the bottom of the cake, were all also made using a star tip.

-For more tips on how to create works of cake art in the Lambeth method, check out Bluprint course Learning the Lambeth Method.
+For more tips on how to create works of cake art in the Lambeth method, check out the Craftsy class Learning the Lambeth Method.

 7. Create a magical kingdom